 - Place one slice of mozzarella in each segment as well

-- Sprinkle with a little Parmesan and another drizzle of olive oil.
+- Gently place the aubergine in the dish.
+Sprinkle with a little Parmesan and a drizzle of olive oil.
 It should now look something like this:

 - Cover with foil and place in the oven for an hour